Maine Coon

 History of the Maine Coon

 The exact ancestry of this magnificent breed has yet to be discovered.
-Some people say that it's related to the Norwegian Forest Cat and the first Maine Coons were brought to the US by Vikings.
-Other speculations mention that its origins are from the Angora cat breeds or that a British captain in the 19th century traveled with a lot of long-haired cats who bred with local cats.
+Some people say that they’re related to the Norwegian Forest Cat and that the first Maine Coons were brought to the US by Vikings.

 Physical Characteristics of Maine Coon

-A proud, dark coat Coon cat sits gracefully outdoors
+A proud, dark coat Coon cat sits gracefully outdoors.

-A proud, dark coat Coon cat sits gracefully outdoors
+A proud, dark coat Coon cat sits gracefully outdoors.

-A proud, dark coat Coon cat sits gracefully outdoors
+A proud, dark coat Coon cat sits gracefully outdoors.

 Head